-- 71. Permit mountain bike access to all parts of the park that are not set aside for other uses such as restoration projects, grazing or other leases. - 72.
-Develop a dedicated mountain bike track on the west side of the river in the area between Challies Road and Appleby Bridge.
+- 76. Permit mountain bike access to all parts of the park that are not set aside for other uses such as restoration projects, grazing or other leases, or where such access does not comprise sensitive wildlife habitat. - 77.
+Develop a dedicated mountain bike track on the west side of the river between Challies Road and Appleby Bridge, in consultation with lessees and other users of the park.

-also see Foot Access, Walkways and Tracks Policies (9.1)
+also see Foot Access, Walkways and Tracks Policies (section 9.1)